microsoft/edge-diagnostics-adapter/README.md

 # Edge Diagnostics Adapter

-Edge Diagnostics Adapter is a prototype adaptor that enables tools to debug and diagnose Edge using the Chrome Debugging Protocol.
+Edge Diagnostics Adapter is a protocol adaptor that enables tools to debug and diagnose Edge using the Chrome Debugging Protocol.

 ## Installation
 Release coming soon.